 - How to Unlock Your Car Door with a Shoelace in 10 Seconds

 - How to Unlock Your Car with a Shoelace (Illustrated Guide)

-Hold one end of the string in each hand, slide it through the corner of the car door, and use a back-and-forth motion in order to get it down far enough so that the knot can slide over the door knob.
+Hold one end of the string in each hand, slide it through the corner of the car door, and use a back-and-forth motion to get it down far enough so that the knot can slide over the doorknob.
 Once it's in place, pull on the string to tighten it and pull up to unlock it.

 As long as you can pry the top part of your car door open at least a little bit, you can use a wooden wedge, air wedge, and a rod to unlock your car.
 Grab the wooden wedge first and slide it in through the top part of the door.
 To not damage the paint, put a cover (preferably plastic) around the wedge.

-Slide the air wedge (which you can get online for pretty cheap) in next to the wooden wedge and pump air into it, in order to get more separation between the car and the door.
+Slide the air wedge in next to the wooden wedge and pump air into it to create more separation between the car and the door.
 Push in the wooden wedge the most you can until you have a sizable gap.
 Finally, slide the rod in through the door gap and carefully unlock your door via the locking mechanism on the side.

 If you don't have an air wedge, you could probably get by without it.
 It'll be harder to do, but the following video makes it look easy.